Zarkonnen/sb-github-integration/README.md

 sb-github-integration
 =====================

 A Selenium Builder plugin for storing tests on github.
+This is the branch for Builder v3.